 - Our international connections continue to research technologies and processes to help us better understand the future of sustainable plastic packaging.
-We take these learnings and then assess whether NZ manufacturing practices and infrastructure can support.
+We take these learnings and assess whether NZ manufacturing practices and infrastructure can support them.
 Sadly, this is where many barriers are identified.

-In our view, having an engaged conversation which can deepen everyone’s understanding for the issues at hand is highly valuable.
-To that end we share the report ‘New Zealand’s Plastic Packaging System – An Initial Circular Economy Diagnosis’ and hope some of these insights and actions help continue the conversation and education within our community.
+In our view, having an engaged conversation that can deepen everyone’s understanding of the issues at hand is highly valuable.
+To that end, we share the report ‘New Zealand’s Plastic Packaging System – An Initial Circular Economy Diagnosis’ and hope some of these insights and actions help continue the conversation and education within our community.